Editorial conventions

 #home-standard-3-column-grid | Standard 3-column grid (carousel) |

 Row order on the homepage follows the recipe page's publish date, newest first.
-See Homepage sections for the full anatomy of each layout and the page-creation walkthrough.
+See Homepage sections for the page-creation walkthrough and Section layouts for the full anatomy of each layout.

 One layout tag per recipe page